-4.3 Silica ears & ribbon interface
+4.4 Silica ears & ribbon interface

-The silica ear design has been revised from having an orthogonally aligned welding horn to having a longitudinally aligned welding horn as illustrated in Figure 3.
+The silica ear design was been revised (change reported previously in this document Rev 01) from having an orthogonally aligned welding horn13 to having a longitudinally aligned welding horn as illustrated in Figure 3.

-&lt;sup>12 Wilmut, Cantley, "An Alternative to Wire Loops for Suspension of Penultimate and Reaction Masses", T050219-00-K.
+12 Wilmut, Cantley, "An Alternative to Wire Loops for Suspension of Penultimate and Reaction Masses", T050219-00-K.

-&lt;sup>13 Perreur-Lloyd, "Noise Prototype Test Mass Preliminary Ear (Triangular Face)", D050169-08.
+13 Perreur-Lloyd, "Noise Prototype Test Mass Preliminary Ear (Triangular Face)", D050169-08.

 Figure 3 Refinement of ear from design with orthogonal welding horn (D060018) to longitudinal welding horn (D060055).
-Ribbon modifications are discussed in Section 4.4.
+Ribbon modifications are discussed in Section 4.6.

-To produce the correct positioning of the ribbons with respect to the suspension the ears of the refined design are of two types A and B (left and right handed) .
+To produce the correct positioning of the ribbons with respect to the suspension the ears of the refined design are of two types A and B (left and right handed)1415.
 The refined ears accommodate lateral overlap welds between the horn and the ribbon end piece instead of a frontal overlap weld.
-Lap welding has an advantage over butt-welding with respect to alignment tolerances during assembly.
+Lap welding has an advantage over butt-welding with respect to alignment tolerances during assembly16.